ShubhamLokhande7/Bike-Sales-Dashboard-using-Excel/README.md

 # Bike Sales Dashboard

 # Project Information
   Objective of the project is to cerate interactive dashboard using excel.
-Dataset consist of 1027 rows and 13 rows.
+Dataset consist of 1027 rows and 13 columns.
 Dataset required data cleaning operation.
   I also create pivot table to summarise the complex data to get overview of dataset.
 After I bulid a interactive dashboard to get insight of Bike sales.

  # operation involved